 I'll spare you the bit that goes all the way back to those days when I was a wee one forcing my little brother to sit on the other side of a little table doing math problems I came up with and corrected for him when he was finished.
 Instead, I'll just dive into the parts I remember most.

-Oh and I'll gift you with some random pictures from a mini-scrapbook from student teaching that I took with me to interviews so I could stand out a little from other applicants.
+Oh and I'll gift you with some random pictures from a mini-scrapbook from student teaching that I took with me to interviews.

 |Top: 4th grade...my favorite!
 Bottom: Making green eggs and ham with Kindergarteners|

 |I dressed up as Athena to introduce my Ancient Greece unit to 6th graders.|